 There are many differences between whole wheat flour and white flour.
-Fiber is one of them.
-According to Healthy Eating, “1/2 cup of white flour contains 1.3 grams of fiber, while an equal serving of whole-wheat flour contains 6.4 grams.”
+Fibre is one of them.
+According to Healthy Eating, “1/2 cup of white flour contains 1.3 grams of fibre, while an equal serving of whole-wheat flour contains 6.4 grams.”
 WWPF has a lower glycemic index level than white flour and higher vitamin content.

 As for the “pastry” part, it makes it a little lighter for baking; whole wheat flour can be a little dense.

 Organic Non-Hydrogenated Shortening

-According to Fit Day, “Shortening is a solid fat that is derived either from plant or animal sources.
-Shortening derived from animals is made from lard, while shortening derived from plants is made by a mechanism called hydrogenation, which alters the chemical structure and causes a typically liquid oil to solidify.
+According to Fit Day, “Shortening is a solid fat derived either from plant or animal sources.
+Shortening derived from animals is made from lard while shortening derived from plants is made by a mechanism called hydrogenation, which alters the chemical structure and causes a typically liquid oil to solidify.
 Shortening is used for many purposes in cooking.”
 In other words, it’s a bunch of weird chemicals that are bad for you.

 Organic non-hydrogenated shortening, like Spectrum’s mechanically pressed organic palm oil, is one of the best substitutions.
 There is some controversy about palm oil because of the chopping down of palm trees.